raspberrypilearning/weather-station-guide/build2.md

 	![](images/build_21.jpg)

-1. Use the fixing screws, fixing nuts and the PCB spacers to affix the board to the base.
+1. Use the fixing screws, fixing nuts, and the PCB spacers to affix the board to the base.

 	![](images/build_22.jpg)